-While Google Sheets is a spreadsheet tool where data is entered and stored, plain cells are not the most efficient way to view that data.
+Have you ever wondered how to make a bar graph in Google Sheets?
+While Google Sheets is a spreadsheet tool where data is entered and stored, plain cells are not the most efficient data visualization method.

 So let’s get started!

-Suppose you have a dataset like shown below, and you want to create a bar graph in Google Sheets to view the sales values as the bars:
+Suppose you have a dataset like the one shown below, and you want learn how to make a bar graph in Google Sheets to view the sales values as the bars:

-As this is a dataset to create a simple bar graph, you only need to plot one series on the chart.
-However, this is still quite useful in day-to-day work, and it allows you to visualize this data easily.
+As this is a dataset, to create a simple bar graph, you only need to plot one series on the chart.
+However, this is still quite useful in day-to-day work, allowing you to visualize this data quickly.

-- In the Chart Editor (that automatically shows up in the right), click on the Setup tab, and change the chart type to Bar chart.
-In case Google Sheets inserts a bar chart by default, you don’t need to do this
+- In this case, Google Sheets inserts a bar chart by default, so you don’t need to do this.

 - You can change the chart’s title by double-clicking on it, which allows you to enter whatever label you want manually.